LightTable/user-guide/basic_functionality.md

 ### Command pane

 The `command` pane is your one stop shop to figure out if Light Table can do something.
-It's a filter list like navigate that presents a list of all the visible commands in Light Table.
+It is a filter list like navigate that presents a list of all the visible commands in Light Table.
 Want to open a file or change some setting?
 Type "open file" or "setting" to filter down to what you want to do and then press enter to do it.
 Opening the `command` pane is bound to Ctrl+Space by default, but you can use the `Commands` item in the `View` menu as well.

 ![command tab](/images/start/cmd.png)